Talon1024/DOS-game-retroachievement-ideas/DOS.md

 - Beat any episode without falling into any death traps.
 - Beat the first part of the final level without dying.
 - Beat a level without getting hurt.
 - Get an impossible score.
+(Glitch)

 ## Hocus Pocus
 - Get both bonuses on all the levels in Episode 1 "Time Tripping" on Hard mode.